debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

   (Only ThunderHub is undeterministic here.)
 * The only other known project that uses declarative approach is `nix-bitcoin`.

-## Is it good idea to put my lifesavings into this node?
+## Is it a good idea to put my lifesavings into this node?

 No.